doyle-kfd/CrewFinder/TESTING.md

 | Captain Dashboard       |          99  |            95 |              96 | 91    |
 | Update Profile          |          100 |            93 |             100 | 91    |
 | Create Trip             |          100 |            93 |             100 | 91    |

+## Browser Testing
+- The Website was tested on Google Chrome, Firefox, Edge browsers with no issues noted.

+## Device Testing
+- The website was viewed on a variety of devices such as Desktop, Laptop, Tablet and Mobile Phones to ensure responsiveness on various screen sizes in both portrait and landscape mode.
+The website performed as intended.
+The responsive design was also checked using Chrome developer tools across multiple devices with structural integrity holding for the various sizes.